VLamax vs VO2max: The Second Number Behind Every Race

 Can Garmin or other watches measure VLamax?
 No. VLamax requires an all-out maximal sprint (typically 15 seconds) with metabolic data to calculate.
 Consumer watches and power meters don't measure this directly.
 The Powertest protocol, based on the Mader model, is the standard field method — from your normal training setup.

-How do I raise my VLamax for criterium or track?
+How do I raise my VLamax for criterium, track, or sprint events?
 Short all-out sprints (10–30 seconds), with full carbohydrate availability, plus strength training and high-intensity interval work.
 Sprint-focused blocks typically add 0.05–0.15 VLamax points in 6–8 weeks — but come at the cost of some VO2max, so they are periodized near race seasons.

 Do men and women have different VLamax optimums?
-The discipline-specific optimum is the same for both genders — the Mader model normalizes through VO2max and body-composition inputs, so a female marathoner and a male marathoner at matched VO2max benefit from the same VLamax band.
+The discipline-specific optimum is the same for both genders — the Mader model normalizes through VO2max and body-composition inputs, so a female and male criterium racer benefit from the same VLamax band.
 What typically differs is the starting VLamax: trained male athletes in our cohort tend to test slightly higher at the same age and training status, mainly because cycling (our majority sport) skews male and cyclists carry higher baseline VLamax than runners.

 Should I do a Powertest before I start VLamax-focused training?
 Strongly recommended.
 Without a baseline, you're guessing whether you need to raise or lower.
 A Powertest gives you both VO2max and VLamax plus the derived thresholds — which tells the AI training plan exactly which direction to push, and how aggressively.